 The undergraduate offerings in anthropology include survey courses to give liberal studies students an introduction to human diversity and behavior, and upper division courses for advanced students with specialized interests.
 The department provides a rigorous course of study intended to prepare students for graduate study in any one of the subfields of anthropology.
 The courses also provide a science-based liberal arts education to students wishing to pursue other professional degrees such as law or medicine (with additional coursework) and to those students who may not wish to pursue graduate studies.
 Students with a heavy anthropology background often develop careers in areas of public policy, cultural resource management, public health, women's studies, museum studies, and other areas where practical approaches contribute to providing workable solutions to human problems.

-The department also participates in the undergraduate programs in Latin American and Caribbean studies, Middle Eastern studies, and in the honors in the major program.
-For further information on the program and its offerings, please visit http://www.anthro.fsu.edu.
+The department also participates in the undergraduate programs in Latin American and Caribbean studies, Middle Eastern studies, and in the Honors in the Major program.
+For further information on the program and its offerings, please visit https://www.anthro.fsu.edu/.

 Computer Skills Competency

 All undergraduates at Florida State University must demonstrate basic computer skills competency prior to graduation.
 As necessary computer competency skills vary from discipline to discipline, each major determines the courses needed to satisfy this requirement.
 Undergraduate majors in Anthropology satisfy this requirement by earning a grade of "C–" or higher in CGS 2060 or CGS 2100.

 State of Florida Common Program Prerequisites for Anthropology